Technology is beginning to take the fun out of life.

 Searching for a new title to read, the intrusive algorithms only increased the frequency of “books you might like” being put in front of me.
 Watching my choices continually reduced the longer I searched (search results now suggesting books I’d previewed and decided not to read), I turned off the Kindle in frustration.

 A day later I found myself in a sea of books – real, honest-to-God, paper filled volumes of more book than I could ever read in my lifetime.
-Standing in the center of the store, dozens of shelves reached to the ceilings with hundreds of subjects and thousands of titles.
+Standing in the center of the store, dozens of shelves reached the ceilings with hundreds of subjects and thousands of titles.
 One step took me to a new book on the Rolling Stones; another took me to local history.
 The world was mine – and where I ended up was completely up to me.

 I now have my new book – one not even the most sophisticated algorithm could ever have predicted.
 And I can’t wait to crack it open.